 OPERATIONS AND FUNDING

-From 1995 to date, DANIDA has been the major funding partner for SfL activities.
+From 1995 to date, DANIDA and our Danish Partner, Ghana Venskab (GV) has been the major funding partners for SfL activities.
 Between 2004 and 2007, SfL expanded its operations through collaboration with Education Development Centre (EDC) to implement Complementary Education and Community Support Teacher Programmes under the Education Quality for All (EQUALL) Project with funding from USAID.

 DFID joined SfL’s list of partners in 2008 under the Literacy for Life Change Project to run CBE classes in four Districts.